 Looking for a Arroz Doce (Portuguese Sweet Rice Pudding) recipe just like your Titia or Vavo made?
-This recipe is is exactly that classic version and is perfect for a Portuguese party, or together.
+This is one of the best rice pudding recipes available and is exactly the classic version for a Portuguese party, or together.
+In fact, you don’t have to be Portuguese to make or enjoy it.

 A few things I love about Portuguese Sweet Rice is that it is pretty inexpensive to make.
-Chances are, you might have Jasmine rice on-hand, whole milk, butter, lemon extract, and cinnamon?
+Chances are, you might have short-grain or Arborio rice on-hand, whole milk, butter, lemon extract, and cinnamon?
 If not, stores like Price Rite, or Aldi have these staples for a much cheaper price than mainstream markets.

 Portuguese Sweet Rice Ingredients